JAForbes/blog/public/posts/why-cohost-is-good.md

 ## In Conclusion

-If you've tried it out and immediately checked out I recommend giving it another try.
+If you've tried it out and immediately decided it wasn't for you I recommend giving it another try.
 But be aware you need to put in a little effort upfront curating your feed.
 You also may feel you need a dopamine hit that you aren't getting from other sites.
 Be conscious of that and push past it.
 When you're bored, that's a good thing, close the tab and go do something else.
 You don't need to death scroll, you won't miss out on anything.

+It may be that what cohost is missing is someone like you posting about exactly what you're interested in.

 I'd far prefer Cohost to be sucessful than even Mastodon.
 Decentralizing doesn't actually solve any of the problems of social media.
-Cohost's model actually has a legitimate chance of creating a social network that isn't predatory.
+Cohost's model actually has a legitimate chance of creating a social network that isn't predatory and they are off to a good start, they have momentum.

-If you're not left leaning, if you like sports, or reality tv shows.
-Please join.
-Help make this beautiful little corner of the internet viable just by being you.